Note: Answers to many questions could be found in Reference’s links; they include a lot of info not in the docs.

 - glulxe-httpd HTTP API to CheapGlk; support for sessions & transcripts, see langworth.com

-If you want a front-end process to handle user I/O while a back-end process runs a game, the obvious choice is for the back-end to use RemGlk (as Parchment does).
+To put UI in a front-end process while a back-end process run a game, RemGlk is an obvious choice for the back-end (as in Parchment).

 Glk Reference